crhunt/rai_workspace/README.md

 └ [SERVER] Enter event loop on 127.0.0.1:8010.
 ```

+### Set the project and scenario

-4. Include `deploy.jl` to access user functions for interacting with the server.
+Include `deploy.jl` to access user functions for interacting with the server.

 ```julia
 julia> include("julia/deploy.jl")
 ```

-### Set the project and scenario

 The project and scenario are set saved as global variables.
 Once they are set, they will serve as
 default values for loading data and relations.
 Use `set_project` to assign.
 The only information you must pass is the project name.